proitlab/BackOne-OpenWrt/README.md

 make -j8
 ```

-The images and all \*.ipk packages are now inside the `bin/` folder, including the zerotier package.
+The images and all \*.ipk packages are now inside the `bin/` folder, including the backone package.
 You can install the ZeroTier .ipk on the target device using `opkg install <ipkg-file>`.

 For details please check the OpenWrt documentation.